puppetlabs/trapperkeeper/README.md

 ### Lein Template

-A leinengen template is available that shows a suggested project structure:
+A Leiningen template is available that shows a suggested project structure:

     lein new trapperkeeper my.namespace/myproject